Categories

 3. If it went well, you will see your local IP and correct port in the field.
 If not, try to fix connection issues, or type IP by hands using keyboard.
 Then press START button

 4.Starting send to x.x.x.x will appear in log if everything okay, START button became red.5.
-Back to the MSFS to NMEA app.
+Back to the FS2EFB app.
 Incoming data should be indicated in the log as RX lines.
 If not – something wrong with your network, try to change ports and start from beginning, or change router settings to prevent data exchange block by firewall.

 Screenshot